jumperfly/ansible-role-kubernetes-master/README.md

 ## Configuration (dependencies)
-Some of the relevant configuration from dependencies is shown below.
+Some of the relevant configiuration from dependencies is shown below.

 | Key | Dependency |
 |-----|------------|
 | ``kube_version``        | jumperfly.kubelet |